Iribov/xiphium-documentation/docs/Greenhouse/Greenhouse_Planning/GHPA.md

 ## Status
 The status of the Greenhouse Planning Action (GHPA) can be 1 of the following 4:
 1. Planned
+2. Done
-2. Finished
+3. Finished
-3. Overdue
+4. Overdue
-4. Cancelled
+5. Cancelled

 ### Planned
 When the status of a GHPA is 'Planned', this means that the action is planned to happen in the future, and is not fulfilled yet.
+### Done
+When the status of a GHPA is 'Done', this means that the current action is fulfilled, but there are currently still plants in the related Greenhouse-Field records.
+The action is fulfilled when the fields 'Date Realized' and 'N Plants Realized' are filled.
 ### Finished
-When the status of a GHPA is 'Finished', it means that this action is fulfilled.
-The action is set to 'Finished' when the field 'Date Realized' has a date in it.
+When the status of a GHPA is 'Finished', it means that this action is fulfilled and there are no longer plants present in related Greenhouse-Field records.
+The action is fulfilled when the fields 'Date Realized' and 'N Plants Realized' are filled.
 ### Overdue
 When the status of a GHPA is 'Overdue', it means that the 'Date Planned' is in the past, and the action is not fulfilled.
 This happend when ```Current Date>Date Planned``` and 'Date Realized' is empty.
 ### Cancelled